DavidVan1/notebooks/README.md

 - [Insula OpenEO](https://github.com/cgi-italy/notebooks/blob/main/InsulaOpenEo.ipynb): exploit Insula's OpenEO backend and capabilities (ECOSTRESS dataset).
 - [Copernicus OpenEO](https://github.com/cgi-italy/notebooks/blob/main/CopernicusOpenEO.ipynb): learn how to use the OpenEO library and services to access external OpenEO datasets.
 - [Kubeflow Pipeline](https://github.com/cgi-italy/notebooks/blob/main/KubeflowHelloWorld.ipynb): Jupyter Notebook to produce yaml file of a simple "Hello world!" pipeline
+- [Collection Batch Download Script](https://github.com/cgi-italy/notebooks/blob/main/CollectionBatchDownloadScript): A fully standalone python script of what can be achieved by leveraging Insula APIs.
+A simple yet often requested use-case that allows us to automatically download all contents from a collection with many files.

 ## Requirements
 Each notebook has a line containing a `pip install` command with only the packages required to run it.
 If you prefer to install them all they are listed inside the file `requirements.txt`: